BenA03/Grimm-Fairytales/README.md

 As our project develops, we anticipate the creation of new or more specific reseach questions.
 These are the questions that are currently facilitating our research:

-- Do the Grimm's Fairy Tale's tend to get darker over time?
-- Are children always represented as naive within the stories?
 - How does the association between the fairy tales and marketing towards children lead to a shift in content within the stories?
+(Use this question when analyzing the findings of the second question)
+- Are the descriptors for women generally more positive or negative compared to men?
+Are women or men given a more active role?

 ## Our corpus
 Since there are many translations and editions of the Grimm's Fairytales,